 Can You Take Berberine and Magnesium Together?
 What to Know

 Yes, you can take berberine and magnesium glycinate together.
-There are no known negative interactions between them, and they work through entirely different biological pathways — berberine targets metabolic function via AMPK activation, while magnesium supports nervous system regulation, muscle relaxation, and sleep through GABA modulation.
+No known negative interactions exist between them, and they work through entirely different biological pathways: berberine targets metabolic function through AMPK activation, while magnesium supports nervous system regulation, muscle relaxation, and sleep via GABA modulation.
 Many people take them as complementary supplements: berberine with meals for blood sugar and metabolic support, magnesium glycinate in the evening for sleep and recovery.

 In fact, combining them may be more effective than taking either alone.
-Magnesium is required for proper insulin receptor function — a meta-analysis of 13 prospective cohort studies (286,668 participants) found that each 100 mg/day increment in magnesium intake was associated with a 14% reduction in type 2 diabetes risk (Dong et al., 2011).[1]
-So if you're taking berberine to support blood sugar, making sure your magnesium levels are adequate isn't just compatible — it's strategic.
+Magnesium plays a direct role in insulin receptor function, and a meta-analysis of 13 prospective cohort studies (286,668 participants) found that each 100 mg/day increment in magnesium intake was associated with a 14% reduction in type 2 diabetes risk (Dong et al., 2011, Diabetes Care).[1]
+So if you're taking berberine for metabolic support, ensuring adequate magnesium levels is a complementary step.
+It's strategic.

 Here's what you need to know about timing, dosing, and what to watch for.